This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain when your child urinates

-- Do not let your child use irritating products in her vagina.
+- Do not let your child use irritating products in your vagina.
 Examples include bubble baths and perfumed soaps.
 The vagina is delicate and easily irritated.

-- Teach your child to wipe from front to back after she urinates or has a bowel movement.
-This will prevent germs from getting into your child's vagina.
+- Remind your child to wipe from front to back after she urinates or has a bowel movement.
+This will prevent germs from getting into her vagina.

 Write down your questions so you remember to ask them during your child's visits.